gerardbm/dotfiles/README.md

 ### VirtualBox

 Packages for VirtualBox are not available in Debian 13.
-To install VirtualBox you must use the stretch-backports repository or the upstream third-party repository.
-More info, here: https://wiki.debian.org/VirtualBox.
+To install VirtualBox you must use the trixie-backports repository or the upstream third-party repository.
+More info, here: https://wiki.debian.org/VirtualBox, and here: https://www.virtualbox.org/wiki/Linux_Downloads.

 ## Navigation